nickfox/GpsTracker/README.md

 Google Map GPS Cell Phone Tracker

 Status update for Jan 14, 2014.
 Version 3 of GpsTracker is complete.
 This was a very big change from the last version.
-It's been updated with ios, android, windowsPhone clients and the servers have all been updated as well.
+It's been updated with ios, android, windowsPhone and java me/j2me phone clients and the servers have all been updated as well.
 Please let me know how it works, good or bad and create an issue if you find a problem.
 Thanks and enjoy the software, Nick.

 If you need help, please go to: